CollinScripter/MuteIndicator/README.md

 # MuteIndicator
 **Note**: This plugin only works on *Windows*

+# Abandoned
+I personally do not use BetterDiscord.
+To update it to modern versions of BetterDiscord, simply update the variables channelBar and mute.

 ## What is this?
 This is a plugin for BetterDiscord that will display a ball with a the muted symbol on your main monitor.